 Air Duct Cleaning

-When cleaning your home, air ducts aren’t always top-of-mind, but just like the rest of your house they can build up with dust and debris.
+When cleaning your home, air ducts are not always top-of-mind, but just like the rest of your house they can build up with dust and debris.

-Blackmon Mooring recommends cleaning your air ducts regularly so you aren’t breathing in that dirt and grime.
-Our crews use special equipment to reach throughout the vents, back to your main HVAC unit.
+Blackmon Mooring recommends cleaning your air ducts regularly so you aren’t breathing in dust and other allergens.
+Our crews use special equipment to reach throughout the vents, back to your main Heating, Ventilation and Air Conditioning (HVAC) unit.
 No part of the duct system is left untouched, and all debris is extracted and collected back into our equipment for disposal.

-Blackmon Mooring’s air duct technicians will access each duct to ensure the entire system is clean.
-That is how committed we are to getting your home pollutant-free.
-Other air duct cleaners may only reach as far as their equipment will allow them to, which does not make for a thorough clean.
-Just cleaning the vents and ducts but ignoring the HVAC unit can leave your system cleaning incomplete.
-Be sure to ask our certified air duct cleaning professional about the advantages of cleaning all HVAC components.
+Blackmon Mooring’s air duct cleaning technicians will remove each register to access the entire duct system for a thorough clean.
+That is how committed we are to improving the Indoor Air Quality (IAQ) in your home.
+Other air duct cleaners may only reach as far as their equipment, the first three feet of the duct work, which does not make for a complete clean.
+Just addressing the vents and ducts, but ignoring the HVAC unit may leave your system cleaning incomplete.
+Blackmon Mooring holds licenses and certifications that permit our employees to access and clean your mechanical unit.
+Be sure to ask our technician about the advantages of cleaning all HVAC components.

 Key Benefits of Air Duct/HVAC System Cleaning

-Another key reason for having your air ducts professionally cleaned every few years is to maintain the energy efficiency of your HVAC system.
+Another key reason for having your air ducts professionally cleaned is to maintain the energy efficiency of your HVAC system.
 According to the U.S. Department of Energy, up to forty percent of the amount of energy used for cooling or heating a home goes to waste, and this figure can quickly increase if your HVAC system is not operating at optimal condition.
-A clean system with new filters doesn't have to carry out as much work, meaning that less energy is consumed, leading to a more cost-effective home.
+A clean system doesn't have to work as hard to maintain the temperature you desire.
+As a result, less energy is used, which in turn can reduce your energy costs and save you money.

 When to Have Your Air Ducts Cleaned

-Although a light amount of everyday dirt, such as household dust, in your air ducts poses no significant threat, there will eventually come the time when you need to have them professionally cleaned.
+Although a light amount of household dust accumulating in your air ducts poses no significant immediate threat, there will eventually come a time when you need to have them professionally cleaned.
 Following are some things to consider when deciding whether or not it is time to have your air ducts cleaned:

 - If your home has recently been renovated, there may be a buildup of pollutants in the duct system.

-Since conditions are different in every home, it may be hard to tell whether your air ducts need cleaning, but if anyone in your household starts suffering from allergies and other unexplained symptoms, it may be time to have your HVAC system checked by a qualified professional, particularly if it hasn't been tended to for a few years.
+Since conditions are different in every home, it may be hard to tell whether your air ducts need cleaning.
+But, if anyone in your household starts suffering from allergies and other unexplained symptoms, it may be time to have your HVAC system checked by a qualified professional.

 How Air Duct Cleaning Works